Private sector provides much-needed additional funding

 In 2019, Finnfund's investment portfolio was found to be net carbon negative, as the first development finance institution in the world.
 Thus, after this Finnfund's investments have removed more carbon than they have emitted into the atmosphere.
 In particular, this is due to Finnfund's investments in sustainable forestry.

-The first PIF project to support investment in developing countries was launched in 2021, and the first funding decisions for the DevPlat Programme(Link to another website.), which supports innovation, were made in autumn 2021.
+The first PIF project to support investment in developing countries was launched in 2021, and the first funding decisions for the DevPlat Programme, which supports innovation, were made in autumn 2021.
 The funding decisions for both cooperation modes emphasise the anticipated development impacts.

 The pandemic hampered business partnerships